espocrm/documentation/docs/administration/entity-manager.md

 #### Audited

-If the parameter *Audited* is checked, then updates of the relationship will be logged in Stream.
+If the parameter **Audited** is checked, then updates of the relationship will be logged in Stream.

 ## Formula

 ### Before-save custom script

-A [formula](formula.md) script executed before an entity (record) is saved (created or updated).
+A [formula](formula.md) script executed before a record is saved (created or updated).
 Useful for setting fields that are supposed to be calculated (usually such fields are read-only).

 ### API before-save script

 *As of v7.5.*

-A [formula](formula.md) script called on create and update API requests before an entity is saved.
+A [formula](formula.md) script called on create and update API requests before a record is saved.
 See more [detail](api-before-save-script.md).

 ## Copying to another instance